 Retaining Your Eligibility for the Domestic Tuition Rate

 In order to retain an exemption from the international fees for a subsequent term or session, you may, at a later date, be required to submit supplementary or new documents to prove that your status has been maintained.

 If you present acceptable documentation for exemption from the international tuition rate, and this documentation contains an expiry date, it is your responsibility to bring updated documentation to the Office of the University Registrar no later than 10 working days after the expiry date on the original documentation.
 This must be done to maintain your eligibility for the domestic fees.

 University Health Insurance Plan (UHIP) Charges

 If your tuition fee rate on your York record has been changed to domestic and you have been charged for the University Health Insurance Plan on your student account, you must contact York International’s University Health Insurance Plan (UHIP) office to make any changes.
 The Office of the University Registrar cannot make any changes or revisions to the health charges on your account.
 Please visit the UHIP website at http://yorkinternational.yorku.ca/uhip.

 Note: these exemption categories and definitions are subject to change at any time on a decision by the government of Ontario.

 Some categories state the both the person who has the status and their dependents are eligible for the domestic tuition rate.
 If you are a dependent of someone who falls under one of the categories eligible for domestic fees, you will be required to present documentation to verify your dependent status.

-The Ministry of Advanced Education and Skills Development's regulations define dependents as follows:
+The Ministry of Training, Colleges and Universities's regulations define dependents as follows: